-Throughout the past few years John received his “R” judges licenses in the Hunter, Jumper & Equitation divisions and he is currently in the process of obtaining his FEI Level 2 judges license, which he will be applying for later in 2016.
+Throughout the past few years John received his “R” judges licenses in the Hunter, Jumper & Equitation divisions and he is currently in the process of obtaining his FEI Level 2 judges license, which will be completed in 2018.
 I have worked at several barns throughout the years as a trainer, instructor & barn manager.
 Over the last several years he has been traveling across the country and he is very excited to be coming back to the Midwest calling Legacy River Equestrian Center home.

 Dorothy (Dolly) Flisk, a lifelong equestrian, starting at 5 years old, has always dreamed of opening a facility of her own.
 Upon purchasing of the Sugar Grove property and launching Legacy River Equestrian Center; Flisk turned her lifelong dream into a reality.
 Flisk's passion for horses and their care combined with her desire to see a premier facility that is focused on the training and development of the horses and riders led to the opening of Legacy River Equestrian Center.
 Dorothy encompasses the aspect of superior horse care and the well-being of the horses and riders at Legacy River Equestrian Center.